 The presence of a smaller or peg-shaped lateral incisor usually detracts from the general smile symmetry and fullness of a nice smile.

-As these peg laterals are very small, it is important that any treatment provided is as conservative as possible, and that the treatment will not cause any further damage these teeth.
+As these peg laterals are very small, it is important that any treatment provided is as conservative as possible and that the treatment will not cause any further damage to these teeth.

 Treatment for Peg Laterals

 Although peg laterals seldom cause any dental issues, a person may seek treatment to correct them for cosmetic purposes as they are located in the front of the mouth and can affect a person’s smile.